openreplay/documentation/content/deployment/deploy-digitalocean.md

 cd openreplay/scripts/helm
 NGINX_REDIRECT_HTTPS=1 ./install.sh --app nginx
 ```

-If you haven't yet done that, go to 'Manage' > 'Networking' > 'Domains' (or your DNS service provider) and create an `A Record` that points to the droplet using its public IP (can be found in Droplets tab).

 You're all set now, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).